-Cortlandt Consolidated Water District Detected Contaminants
+Table # 3 Cortlandt Consolidated Water District Detected Contaminants

-Contaminant (# samples) Violation Sample Date Level Detected Average Range (ug/L) Samples Above Action Limit MCLG Regulatory Limit (MCL, TT, or AL) Likely Source Lead (30) No 2018 1.5 (ND - 9.8) 0 0 AL=15 Corrosion of Household Plumbing.
-Erosion of natural deposit Copper (30) No 2018 6.0 (7.0 - 75.0) 0 1300 AL=1300 Corrosion of Household Plumbing.
-Erosion of natural deposit Organic • • Contaminants Violation Yes/No Date of Sample Average Level Detected (Range) Unit Measurement MCLG Regulatory Limit (MCL, TT, or AL) Likely Source of Contaminants Halo acetic Acids No 10 Jan2018 11 April2018 9 July2018 9 Oct.2018 32.75 (11.6 - 42.40) ug/L N/A MCL= 60 By-product of drinking water disinfection needed to kill harmful organisms Trihalomethanes No 10 Jan2018 11 April2018 9 June2018 9 Oct.2018 47.60 (15.0- 89.0) ug/L N/A MCL=80 By-product of drinking water chlorination needed to kill harmful organisms.
+Contaminant (# samples) Violation Sample Date Level Detected Average Range (ug/L) Samples Above Action Limit MCLG Regulatory Limit (MCL, TT, or AL) Likely Source Lead 2 (30) No 2018 1.5 (ND - 9.8) 0 0 AL=15 Corrosion of Household Plumbing.
+Erosion of natural deposit Copper 1 (30) No 2018 60 (7.0 - 75.0) 0 1300 AL=1300 Corrosion of Household Plumbing.
+Erosion of natural deposit Organic Organic Contaminants Violation Yes/No Date of Sample Average Level Detected (Range) Unit Measurement MCLG Regulatory Limit (MCL, TT, or AL) Likely Source of Contaminants Halo acetic Acids No Jan2020 April2020 July2020 Oct.2020 35.4 5 (14.1-82,2) ug/L N/A MCL= 60 By-product of drinking water disinfection needed to kill harmful organisms Trihalomethanes No Jan2020 April2020 June2020 Oct.2020 58.51 5 (20.9-66.15) ug/L N/A MCL=80 By-product of drinking water chlorination needed to kill harmful organisms.
 TTHMs are formed when source water contains large amounts of organic matter.
-Total Coliform Bacteria No July 2018 July 2018 1 positive sample 1 positive sample N/A More than 5% of the samples are positive Naturally present in the environment Turbidity (distribution) No 2018 0.21 (0.07 - 0.98) NTU N/A MCL = 5 Soil runoff Chlorine Residual No Daily 0.85 (0.20 -1.72) Mg/l N/A MRDL=4 Water Additive used to Control Microbes.
+Turbidity 4 (distribution) No 2020 0.24 (0.05 - 7.90) NTU N/A MCL = 5 Soil runoff Chlorine Residual No Daily 0.88 (0.20 -1.40) Mg/l N/A MRDL=4 Water Additive used to Control Microbes.

-- 1. This concentration presented represents the 90th percentile of the 30 sites tested for copper in 2018.
+1. This concentration presented represents the 90th percentile of the 30 sites tested for copper in 2018.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
-This value was 90 ug/L. The action level was not exceeded at any of the sites tested.
-Next sampling event will be 2021. - 2.
-This concentration represents the 90th percentile of the 30 sites tested for lead in 2018.
+This value was 60 ug/L. The action level was not exceeded at any of the sites tested.
+Sampling frequency for Copper is every 3 years.
+The next sampling event will be 2021.

+2. This concentration represents the 90th percentile of the 30 sites tested for lead in 2018.
 This value was 1.5 ug/L The action level was not exceeded at any of the sites tested.
-Sample frequency for lead & copper is every three years.
-Next sampling event will be 2018. - 3.
-People on severely restricted sodium diets should not consume water containing more than 20 mg/L of sodium.
-Water containing more than 270 mg/L of sodium should not be used by people on moderately restrictive sodium diets. - 4.
-Turbidity is a good indicator of the effectiveness of our filtration system.
-This value is the highest single combined filter measurement.
-At least 95% of the samples collected must be below 0.30 NTU - 5.
-Turbidity is a measure of the cloudiness of the water.
-All values measured must be below 5 NTU. - 6.
-This combined sample collected from the Amawalk treatment plant and Catskill filter plant must be collected every 6 years.
+Sample frequency for lead is every three years.
+Next sampling event will be 2021.

+3. People on severely restricted sodium diets should not consume water containing more than 20 mg/L of sodium.
+Water containing more than 270 mg/L of sodium should not be used by people on moderately restrictive sodium diets.

+4. Turbidity is a good indicator of the effectiveness of our filtration system.
+Our highest single turbidity measurement (7.9 NTU) occurred on 3/2/2020.
+State regulations require that 95% of the turbidity samples collected have measurements below 0.3 NTU.

+5. This level represents the highest locational running annual average (LRAA) calculated from data collected.
+The highest LRRA for Halo Acetic Acids was 35.4 micrograms per liter and for the Trihalomethanes was 58.51 micrograms per liter.

+6. Sample frequency every 9 years.

+7. This combined sample collected from the Amawalk treatment plant and Catskill filter plant.
 The State considers 50 pCi/L to be a level of concern for Beta particles.

-MONTROSE, YORKTOWN, CORTLANDT REPORT FOR 2016 NON-DETECTED SUBSTANCES AND THE FREQUENCY OF TESTING
+MONTROSE, YORKTOWN, CORTLANDT REPORT FOR 2020

+NON-DETECTED SUBSTANCES AND THE FREQUENCY OF TESTING